- A nitpicky complaint about the climax of an almost-perfect film in Recoil at Maul of America.

 (Also, what the hell kind of name is Rollo Tomasi for the young Exley to have made up?
 Of course it has to be distinctive-sounding so that we’ll recognize it when it comes up again at a crucial plot point later in the film.)

 Just a few extra lines of dialog would suffice to fix this.
-Here’s the relevant part of the script with my additions in boldface.
+Here’s the relevant part of the script with changebars to show my additions.

 stops,looks back at him.
 JACK Is there more to that, or do I have to guess?
 EXLEY Rollo was a purse snatcher.
 My father ran into him off duty.
 He shot my father six times and got away clean.
 No one even knew who he was.
 I made the name up to give him some personality.
 JACK So what's the point?
 EXLEY Rollo's the reason I became a cop.
 I wanted to catch the guys who thought they could get away with it.
 It was supposed to be about truth and justice and Rollo.
 But somewhere along the way I forgot all that...
 How about you, Jack?
 Why'd you become a cop?
 Jack looks like he might cry, but smiles instead.
 JACK I don't remember...